EMsoft-org/EMsoftSuperbuild/ReadMe.md

 ## Prerequisites ##

-+ CMake 3.15.x installed on system
++ CMake 3.15.x or later installed on system (preferably 3.25)
-+ Compiler Suite installed on system
++ Compiler Suite installed on system (on OS X, preferably installed via "brew install gcc")
-+ Fortran compiler installed on system
++ Fortran compiler installed on system (OS X: brew install gcc will install gfortran as well)
 + Git installed on the system

 ## Supported Platforms ##